mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 After this, I think Buddhism developed [even] more, [for example with] the *Avatamsaka Sutra*.
 The *Avatamsaka Sutra* is a very clear, definite explanation of how the human world is going.
 It has been translated into English, so you can read it, but you won’t understand it, because this huge world is represented by many buddhas and bodhisattvas, so it’s a very complicated philosophy and psychology.
 But in this sutra, I think karma is accepted as not only mental or physical potential power, but it is a kind of energy in the stream of *interdependent co-origination*.
 Interdependent co-origination means that everything is produced by many conditioned elements.
 So before you think or you don’t think, there is a certain energetic stream always [being created] by conditioned elements, that is completely beyond your control.
 If you see very deeply [into] the structure of the human world, human life, you can see that philosophical background of human existence.
 That teaching is called *interdependent co-origination*.
 It’s very deep Buddhist philosophy.

-Anyway, karma is working the realm of interdependent co-origination.
+Anyway, karma is working in the realm of interdependent co-origination.
 [It is a little bit like] karma is not only belonging to human life or particular beings, but it belongs to the depths of general existence, cosmic existence.
 So in Mahayana Buddhism, the idea of karma is accepted in a broader perspective.

 #### 1-25:28